open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Propagators leverage the underlying `Context` to inject and extract data for each cross-cutting concern, such as traces and metrics.

-Propagators API consists of the following formats:
+The Propagators API consists of the following formats:

 - `HTTPTextFormat` is used to inject and extract a value as text into carriers that travel in-band across process boundaries.